 11..
 What does your tentative, exploratory thesis say about Paul’s theology in Romans 5:12-21?

 If we translate “Adam” as “humankind,” then Paul’s thesis is sustained: through humankind all sin and trespass and death entered the world.
 Death and sin are built in to humankind’s human / mammal nature.
 Admittedly, this may make the more restrictive Bible interprets nervous, but I hope they will think about the exploratory thesis in this post.
 It solves more problems than poses.

 Finally, no fear!
 Just because I use the word mammal does not change the entire structure of theology through and through.
 The word should not be scary to Christians, because they should not be afraid of scientific facts.
 This tentative, exploratory thesis of our mammal nature has sustained the Bible description of human sin and Paul’s argument, but with minor adjustments.
-These small adjustments are not a too steep a price to pay for reasonable believers.
+These small adjustments are not a too high a price to pay for reasonable believers.